PTA Admission Requirements

 - College level competence for EGL 101 as demonstrated by taking Oakton's EGL (English) Writing Assessment Test (WSAT), and place into EGL 101, prove Oakton English 101 equivalent taken in college by sending official transcript for evaluation, or submit official signed and sealed Advanced Placement English credit with a score of 3 or higher.
 (English 102 or higher does not prove English 101 requirement, assessment tests or AP credit from other colleges are not accepted).

 - Native English Accuplacer® Reading Assessment test taken at Oakton's Testing Center with a minimum score of 76.
 (Scores from more than two attempts will be averaged.)
 Please contact Health Career Advisor for more information).

 - Two recommendation forms.
 One recommendation form from a physical therapist and one recommendation form from a physical therapist assistant at the observation site.
-A minimum of 10 hours of observation must be spent with each. (download form).
+A minimum of 10 hours of observation must be spent with each. (download Recommendation for Admission form).
 Recommendation forms must be submitted in a sealed envelope, signed by the recommender.
 Forms not submitted in a sealed, signed envelope will not be accepted.

 - Fall 2018 PTA Program Applicant Checklist and Signature Page.

 - Foreign high school graduates or students with foreign college credits need to send English translated copies of their transcripts to Educational Perspectives, https://www.edperspective.org/oakton/.
 Students with foreign college credits should request a catalog match.

 Meeting the minimum requirements does not guarantee admission to the PTA program.
 Participation in PTA program requires satisfactory health as demonstrated and certified by a current physical examination, and proof of medical insurance.
 Participation in the clinical education component of the program requires a criminal background check and drug screening.